johnpolakow/Blackbox_Calibration/README.md

 sudo make install
 ```

 **libssh** is also required to automatically transfer the LUT files to the Pi DUT.
-As of right now there is not an up to date **libssh** package available for the Raspberry Pi.
-To use this library the source files needs to be downloaded and compiled.
+As of right now there is not an up to date, ready to use,  **libssh** package for the Raspberry Pi.
+It needs to be compiled from source.
 I ran into some difficulties doing this, see instructions on how to compile
 libssh [here](./md/libssh_install.md)

 ## Downloading Code and Compiling